core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Additionally, the same considerations from Section 12.6 of {{RFC8613}} hold for Group OSCORE, about building the AEAD nonce and the secrecy of the Security Context parameters.

 The EdDSA signature algorithm Ed25519 {{RFC8032}} is mandatory to implement.
 For many constrained IoT devices, it is problematic to support more than one signature algorithm or multiple whole cipher suites.
 This means that some deployments using, for instance, ECDSA with NIST P-256 may not support the mandatory signature algorithm.
 However, this is not a problem for local deployments.

+The derivation of pairwise keys defined in {{key-derivation-pairwise}} is compatible with ECDSA and EdDSA asymmetric keys, but is not compatible with RSA asymmetric keys.
+The security of using the same key pair for Diffie-Hellman and for signing is demonstrated in {{Degabriele}}.

 ## Message Segmentation {#ssec-message-segmentation}